betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 Boris' Answer:
 I am not sure what you already tried, but if you use low noise gyro like MPU6000/MPU6050 the noise is really easy to solve.
 There is really no need of lowering your P's as you suggest just for that.
-You technically dont even need TPA in that case.
+You technically don't even need TPA in that case.
 The notch default filters in 3.0.1 should deal with low and mid throttle vibrations in most cases.
 On few of my quads I also have the Cobra champion serie motors like you and had terrible time tuning those without notch filters before.